 It depends on whether you follow the astronomical or meteorological seasonal calendar as to when you believe spring begins (click here for more information).
-According to the astronomical timetable it was March 20 this year, while for the meteorologists it was March 1.

 The general consensus is that spring arrives sometime in March and usually brings with it warmer weather, longer daylight hours and beautiful blooming flowers, plants and trees.
 It’s also a traditional time of year for rediscovering the UK’s great outdoors and enjoying more days outside with the family.

 So why not spring into spring and try something new with your nearest and dearest?

 1) Hug a tree (or two or three): Matthew Silverstone's book Blinded By Science (read more here), reveals the many health benefits of hugging trees, including the positive effects it may have on your psychological well-being.

 The book also reveals a number of studies that have found that children benefit physiologically from spending time around plants and trees.
 So get amongst the trees this spring!

 2) Make a sundial: With the sun now higher in the sky it's the perfect time to make a sundial.
 These “gadgets” have been made and used since ancient times and utilise the shadow of the sun to tell the time.
 You could find a sundial in a country garden or nature reserve to see what they are all about and then learn how to make a sundial on the Met Office website here.